smv30/spatial_queueing/Chicago Dataset/README.md

 ```
 python main.py -ev <ev> -ckw <ckw> -algo <algo> -d <d> -t <t> -nev <nev> -nc <nc> -pt <pt> -rf <rf>
 ```
-Below we provide a brief description of the inputs:
+Below, we provide a brief description of the inputs:
-- ev (str): sets a type of an EV which determines the battery pack size (kWh), consumption (kWh/mi), and battery degredation (%).
+- ev (str): sets a type of EV which determines the battery pack size (kWh), consumption (kWh/mi), and battery degradation (%).
 Possible values: {"Nissan_Leaf", "Tesla_Model_3", "Mustang_Mach_E_ER_AWD", "Waymo"}.
 - ckw (int): charge rate in kW.
 - algo (str): sets the matching and charging policy.
 Possible values: {"POD",  "CAD", "POTP", "CAN_POD",  "CAN_CAD", "CAN_R_POD", "CAN_R_POD_N"}.
 - d (float): value of d in Power-of-d.
-If d=1, then, we obtain the closest dispatch (CD) policy.
+If d=1, then we obtain the closest dispatch (CD) policy.
-- t (int): maximum pickup threshold in mins.
-All trips with pickup time greater than t mins are dropped.
+- t (int): maximum pickup threshold in minutes.
+All trips with a pickup time greater than t minutes are dropped.
 - nev (int): number of EVs.
 - nc (int): number of chargers.
 - pt (float): uniformly samples pt fraction of total trips to modulate the average arrival rate.
 - rf (str): the results folder where all the data will be saved.

-The following sample simulation takes about 30 mins to run:
+The following sample simulation takes about 30 minutes to run:
 ```
 python main.py -ev "Tesla_Model_3" -ckw 20 -algo "POD" -d 2 -t 45 -nev 800 -nc 150 -pt 0.2 -rf "simulation_results"
 ```
 Note that the run time grows as -pt increases, reaching 3.5 hours for pt=0.6.
-Each simulation creates a parent folder and the stackplot for the sim is saved in parent folder -> plots -> demand_curve_stackplot.png.
+The simulation results can be found within the specified folder "-rf", which is created inside "spatial_queueing/Chicago Dataset".
+Each simulation creates a parent folder within -rf folder, and the stackplot for the simulation is saved within the parent folder -> plots -> demand_curve_stackplot.png.

 ## Fleet size for 90% workload
 In this study, we compare the fleet size corresponding to 90% workload served under various policies.
 As described above, run main.py for 593 different combinations of parameters as documented in inputs_fleet_plot.csv.
 To postprocess the resultant data to generate Figure 5 and 6, simply run the following command: